Vine Ripe Nutrition Logo

 Spring Pea Risotto with Spinach

-Spring peas are a good source of protein and when paired with a grain, some cheese or nuts, they have almost as much protein as a piece of meat!
-If you have IBS and are sensitive to green peas, try lentils or garbanzos in this recipe.
+Spring peas are a good source of protein, and when paired with a grain, some cheese, or nuts, they have almost as much protein as a piece of meat!
+Try lentils or garbanzos in this recipe if you have IBS and are sensitive to green peas.

 1/2 cup onion (or scallions if sensitive to oligios)